Process for soliciting new committee members

 - breadth in professional experience, achieved through geographic distribution of members across the U.S. and internationally, and by employer (academic, industry, government), and membership type (regular, post-doc, graduate student, etc.).

 - Notification of appointments to committees.
 Upon confirmation from APS staff, committee chairs are responsible for informing each new member of their appointment to the committee.
 This is the time to welcome the member and inform them of issues being discussed by the committee.

 - Notification to nominees who were not appointed.
 Chairs are responsible for notifying individuals who volunteered or were nominated, but not appointed to their committees due to their membership status.
 These individuals should be encouraged to join APS.

 Duties of the Senior Councilor-at-Large

-- Provide orientation to committee chairs and vice-chairs via a webinar (held prior to the APS Annual Meeting) and at the Orientation for Committee Chairs and Vice Chairs meeting at each APS Annual Meeting.
+- Provide orientation to committee chairs and vice-chairs via a webinar (held prior to the APS Annual Meeting).

 - Encourage new volunteers to contact the appropriate committee chair prior to the annual meeting through electronic means and through an article in Phytopathology News.

 Duties of APS Staff

 - Construct an E-mail list of committee chairs and vice-chairs and distribute that list to the in-coming Senior Councilor-at-Large, Internal Communications Officer, and Vice President following the annual meeting.

 - Maintain the committee database and distribute current rosters to the committee chairs and Senior Councilor-at-Large following the annual meeting or at the orientation session.